 As a Children’s Advocacy Center (CAC), we provide consistent and timely response to abuse reports.
 We dramatically reduce the number of interviews a victim must undergo, while ensuring the child obtains effective medical and mental health services or referrals to professional support services.
 Because of our multidisciplinary approach, we have seen an increase in successful prosecutions.”

-Our program serves children between the ages of 3 and 18, from Berrien, Cass, and Van Buren counties.
+Our program serves children between the ages of 3 and 18, from Berrien and Cass counties.
 We offer a child-oriented, neutral environment so that children are not re-victimized by the systems designed to protect them.

 Play it Safe!